goattrails/hb-goattrails/content/blog/2024-purpose/index.md

 images:
   - featured.jpg
 ---
-This is a wireframe example of what we can create using Hugo.
+This is a wire-frame example of what we can create using Hugo.
 Actual content management is a breeze and can even be managed through a web-based CMS.